 |Previous College:||Penn State '78|

-In the America East Academic Cup, UNH finished second for the third time in the last four years by achieving a 3.18 cumulative grade point average.
-It is UNH’s highest GPA in the 18-year history of the award.
-New Hampshire led all institutions with 108 student-athletes on the 2012 America East Fall Academic Honor Roll while earning the highest percentage of student-athletes named to the 2012-13 America East Winter/Spring Academic Honor Roll.
+In the 2014 America East Academic Cup, New Hampshire captured second place for the fourth time in five years, posting a grade point average of 3.20.
+It marked the highest UNH GPA in the 19-year history of the award.
+For the fifth consecutive year, the Wildcats had the most student-athletes (114) recognized on the fall Academic Honor Roll.
+In addition, UNH earned the second-highest percentage (70.4) of student-athletes named to the 2013-14 America East Winter/Spring Academic Honor Roll.
 New Hampshire had 155 honorees, which represented 72 percent of the student-athletes who competed in those seasons, an improvement of 10 percent from the previous year.

-During Scarano’s tenure, UNH teams have made 44 NCAA postseason appearances and captured 14 conference titles.
-Gymnastics has participated in 12 NCAA tournaments, leading all programs over that span.
-Men’s hockey holds a pair of Hockey East titles and has made 11 trips to the NCAA tournament, including Frozen Four appearances in 2002 and 2003.
-The football program has qualified for the NCAA FCS postseason for a nation-leading nine consecutive seasons and advanced to the quarterfinals six times during the streak.
+During Scarano’s tenure, UNH teams have made 48 NCAA postseason appearances and captured 18 conference titles.
+Gymnastics has participated in 13 NCAA tournaments, leading all programs over that span.
+Men’s ice hockey holds a pair of Hockey East titles and has made 11 trips to the NCAA tournament, including Frozen Four appearances in 2002 and 2003.
+The football program has qualified for the NCAA FCS postseason for a nation-leading 10 consecutive seasons and advanced to the semifinals for the first time in program history in 2013.
 Women’s ice hockey has seen NCAA action five times with two Frozen Four appearances.
 The squad also captured consecutive Hockey East Championships from 2006-09.
-The field hockey team captured its second-ever America East crown in 2011 en route to its second national tournament appearance.
-Volleyball has made a pair of NCAA appearances after capturing back-to-back conference titles in 2002 and 2003.
+Volleyball made its fourth NCAA appearance in 2013 after capturing conference titles in 1998, 2002, 2003 and 2013.
+The field hockey team captured its second America East crown in three years and third overall in 2013 en route to its third national tournament appearance.
 Women’s lacrosse has earned a pair of NCAA berths (2004, 2008), one coming after an America East championship victory in 2004.

-Additionally, 24 head or assistant coaches have won 65 “Coach of the Year” awards during Scarano’s tenure, ranging from conference coach of the year to New England and Northeast Regional Coach of the Year honors.
-Furthermore, head football coach Sean McDonnell garnered the Eddie Robinson National Coach of the Year by The Sports Network in 2005 after a stellar 11-2 campaign.
+Additionally, 24 have won 70 “Coach of the Year” awards during Scarano’s tenure, ranging from conference, regional and national, including head football coach Sean McDonnell garnering the Eddie Robinson National Coach of the Year by The Sports Network in 2005 after a stellar 11-2 campaign.

 As part of a $650,000 renovation project in the summer of 2011, the field turf at Bremner Field was replaced with a new surface used by many varsity teams and for student recreational activities.
 In the fall of 2008, the Paul Sweet Oval renovation was completed to include new surfaces, lighting, painting, infrastructure upgrades and the replacement of windows that existed in the original architecture.
 The total cost of the project exceeded $500,000.
 Additionally in 2007, a complete renovation of Lundholm Gymnasium was undertaken.
 The $600,000 overhaul included a new bleacher system, new scoreboards, competition baskets and other aesthetic enhancements.